Will the Circle Be Unbroken?

 Jesus answered and said to him, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 (N.K.J.V.)

 Second, to place saving belief in Jesus is to become an adoptee.
 This means that the Christian is (in a very real sense) adopted into the family of God.
-As we read in Galatians 4:4-7, Paul writing to the Christians of Galatia:
+As the apostle Paul says in Galatians 4:4-7 to the Christians of Galatia:

 But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption of sons.
 And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, “Abba, Father!”
 Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ.
 (N.K.J.V.)